konkor/filefinder/README.md

 ![](/data/screenshots/nautilus_menu.png?raw=true)

 ### Result table
-* Customizable columns for file name, path, type, size, date, MIME...
+* Customizable columns for file names, path, type, size, date, MIME...
 * Sorting by any column.

 ### Custom MIME type's groups
 * Creating in the preferences window.
-* Creating/Inserting from the selection in context menu.
+* Creating/Inserting from the selection in the context menu.

 ### Common actions for search results
-* Opening with default application.
+* Opening with the default application.
 * Opening location of the selection.
-* Copying/moving to destination location.
+* Copying/moving to a destination location.
 * Trashing selection.
 * Summary properties.